eignnx/rellog/README.md

     ```
 1. A **rule**:

     A rule has conditions.
-Heres an example of a rule:
+Here's an example of a rule:
     ```yaml
     [mortal X]
         - [human X]